 The purpose of this study music choice(independent variable) of classical (group 1), contemporary (group 2), and no music(group 3) in terms of its influence on academic performance (dependent variable) for undergrad students (participants) in Thailand (research site)

-In the above example, music choice is the independent variable that is hypothesize to influence academic performance.
+In the above example, music choice is the independent variable that is hypothesized to influence academic performance.
 Three types of treatment are employed classical, contemporary, and no music.
 The goal is to see if there is a difference in the means of academic performance at the completion of the study.

 Purpose statements for quantitative studies are important as they lay the foundation for a study.
 A good statement tells a reader what to expect for the rest of the study.
-For this reason, researchers need to be careful and think out the purpose statement with care.
+For this reason, researchers need to be careful and think of the purpose statement with care.